List of Series Contributors

 - Author / Developer: MS Cyber Surveillance and Warfare

-Nichols served as CEO of COMSEC Solutions, a Cryptographic / Anti-virus / Biometrics Countermeasures Company, which was acquired by a public company in 2000.
+Nichols served as CEO of COMSEC Solutions, a Cryptographic / Anti-virus / Biometrics Countermeasures Company, a public company acquired in 2000.
 He served as Vice President of Cryptography and Director of Research of the acquiring firm.

 Nichols served as Technology Director of Cryptography and Biometrics for the International Computer Security Association (ICSA), President, and Vice President of the American Cryptogram Association (ACA).

-Nichols holds a 3rd Dan Black Belt (R) in Chung Do Kwan Tae Kwon Do and permanent rank of 2nd Dan Black Belt (D).
-He refereed the National Tae Kwon Do Championships in 1994 in San Antonio , TX.
+Nichols holds a 3rd Dan Black Belt (R) in Moo Duc Kwan Tae Kwon Do and a permanent rank of 2nd Dan Black Belt (D).
+In Corpus Christi, TX, he taught self-defense courses for women.
+In 1994, Nichols was elevated to Ring Judge for the National Tae Kwon Do Championships held in San Antonio, TX.

 Areas of Expertise / Research Interests